Best Betting Odds Explained

 North American Odds

 Also known as the ‘moneyline’.
 As the simplest form of probability, moneyline odds focus on who will win the game.
 This betting line is fairly straightforward.
 The favourite is the team with a negative number at the start.
 For example, Team A sits at -150.
 For the underdog, Team B, the moneyline will be a positive number like +150.
-In monetary values, an AU$100 bet on Team A will work out to a $50 payout.
+In monetary values, an $100 bet on Team A will work out to a $50 payout.
 In order to win $100 back, you’ll want to bet on Team B. Be cautious, because it might not always work out.
 Especially when using puck lines.